-There are many responsibilities that come with blogging, so make sure this is what you want to do from now on.
-Analyze your current job situation, and make a decision based on strong arguments and factual data.
+There are many responsibilities that come with blogging, so think about why this appeals to you.
+Analyze your current job situation (if you are hoping to earn an income from blogging).
 If you are satisfied with your status quo, don’t change it only because “blogging is cool,” and you’ve heard that it brings good money.
-Starting your own blog is only a good idea if you have a good reason for doing it.

 - What do I want out of this?

 - Why am I struggling to get started?

 - Will I have the strength to continue even when bumping into obstacles?